smoonlee/oh-my-posh-profile/readme.md

 For this setup script, my chosen font is: [CaskaydiaCove Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/CascadiaCode.zip) \
 Specially this ttf font style: `*CaskaydiaCoveNerdFont-Regular.ttf*`

-For the VSCode Font Family settings you will want to use:
+For the VSCode Font Family settings, you will want to use:
 ```
 Consolas, 'Courier New', 'CaskaydiaCove Nerd Font'
 ```